 Winter Term 2022/23

-Prof. Herrmann will be on a sabbatical in winter 2022/23.
-As a consequence, there will be no PSI Seminar.
-The lectures PSI-IntroSP-B and PSI-EDS-B will be offered as online-only courses.
-PSI-IntroSP-B tutorials will probably take place online as well as face-to-face.
+Prof. Herrmann is on a sabbatical in winter 2022/23.
+As a consequence, there is no PSI Seminar and there are no PSI Projects.
+The lectures PSI-IntroSP-B and PSI-EDS-B are offered as online-only courses.
+PSI-IntroSP-B tutorials take place on campus (face-to-face).

 Summer Term 2022